 The system landscape of many distributors, either in start up or complacency mode, includes QuickBooks as a financial management system and FishBowl as an "add-on" inventory management system.
 However, both systems have their limitations, which ultimately impact a distributor's ability to innovate, scale and grow.

-Read this white paper to understand the limitations of QuickBooks and FishBowl, and the value of managing your financials and inventory on one, integrated business management system like NetSuite.
+Read this business guide to understand the limitations of QuickBooks and FishBowl, and the value of managing your financials and inventory on one, integrated business management system like NetSuite.

 As cloud applications mature and the world becomes more connected, modernizing a business's IT environment is no longer a way to get ahead—it's a requirement to keep pace.
 Modern industrial supply companies seeking to capitalize on new global opportunities need to unify their product development, supply chains, manufacturing processes and distribution networks.
-Download the white paper to discover the value of NetSuite for industrial supply manufacturers.
+Download Business Guide to discover the value of NetSuite for industrial supply manufacturers.

 Less than 60% of wholesale distributors indicate processes critical to their businesses are fully supported by enterprise applications like Enterprise Resource Planning (ERP).
 Instead, distributors make do with something less than a complete solution or struggle with a collection of disconnected applications.

-Read this white paper to understand the performance improvements and cost savings a leading ERP solution provides to distributors, and to truly understand the cost of sitting on an ERP decision or "the cost of doing nothing".
+Read this business guide to understand the performance improvements and cost savings a leading ERP solution provides to distributors, and to truly understand the cost of sitting on an ERP decision or "the cost of doing nothing".

 As the supply chain becomes increasingly integrated, companies need the technology to support their changing business models.
-Download the report by TEC to see how Oracle NetSuite is tackling global supply chain management with the cloud.
+Download Report by TEC to see how Oracle NetSuite is tackling global supply chain management with the cloud.